huaweicloud/huaweicloud-csi-driver/docs/evs/evs.md

 > When a project first uses disk encryption, you need to create an agency that grants KMS access to EVS for every project in the region.

+* `iops` Optional.
+I/O operations per second, which is required when volume type is GPSSD2 or ESSD2.
+  It is located under `parameters`.

+* `throughput` Optional.
+Throughput in MiB/s, which is required when volume type is GPSSD2 or ESSD2.
+  It is located under `parameters`.

 * `storage` Optional.
 The EVS disk size.
 The value ranges from 10 GB to 32,768 GB.
 Defaults to 10 GB.
   It is located under `volumeAttributes`.